togashi/yinc-rs/README.md

 A Rust port of the original Go implementation of `yinc`, providing powerful YAML file composition through include directives.

+> **Note**: This project is a Rust port of the original Go implementation available at [https://github.com/togashi/yinc-go](https://github.com/togashi/yinc-go)

 ## Features

 - **Include Directives**: Process `!include <path>` tags in YAML files